All Products

 DataWorks:Configure a Check node

-DataWorks allows you to use a Check node to check the availability of MaxCompute partitioned tables, FTP files, and Object Storage Service (OSS) objects based on check policies.
+DataWorks allows you to use a Check node to check the availability of MaxCompute partitioned tables, File Transfer Protocol (FTP) files, Object Storage Service (OSS) objects, Hadoop Distributed File System (HDFS) files, OSS-HDFS objects, and real-time synchronization tasks based on check policies.
 If the condition that is specified in the check policy for a Check node is met, the task on the Check node is successfully run.
-If the running of a task depends on an object, you can use a Check node to check the availability of the object and configure the task as the descendant task of the Check node.
+If the running of a task depends on an object, you can use a Check node to check the availability of the object and configure the task as a descendant task of the Check node.
 If the condition that is specified in the check policy for the Check node is met, the task on the Check node is successfully run and then its descendant task is triggered to run.
 This topic describes the supported check objects and check policies, and also describes how to configure a Check node.

 Supported check objects and check policies